mlflow/mlflow/docs/source/getting-started/model-registry/index.rst

 * Registering a model programmatically to the Model Registry while logging.
 * Viewing the model in the MLflow UI.
 * Referencing a logged model.
-* Loading a logged model for inference.
+* Loading a registered model for inference.
 * Aliasing model versions.